 In this episode of Tuesdays with Joe, I’ll walk through a few of these common issues, and how to spot them.
 And I’ll also explain why a UX Audit doesn’t have to take weeks, days or even hours — and why there’s no single right way to do it.

 If this topic is close to your heart, then you may also want to check out my new online training course, the 90-Minute UX Audit & UI Redesign.
+It’s part of my NEW online school, the UX 365 Academy.

 In a little over 40 minutes, I’ll show you a huge list of common UX problems that show up in the product’s UI.
 They’re easy to spot, and you will find almost all of them in just about any customer-facing portal, website or B2B application you’re asked to redesign.